 Teaching three classes and a slew of writing (the fruits of which I’ll post directly) have kept me from posting this week.
 As usual there’s too much political chicanery for me to comment on — from the numbing certainty that the Democrats will nominate Hilary Clinton as their candidate for POTUS to the idiocy ofContinue reading “The world is too much with us”

 The second film in a row in which he had no hand in its writing, David Cronenberg’s Eastern Promises is also the second consecutive film in which he reminds us that, before his art rep subsumed him, he was a skilled manipulator of batshit B-movie conventions.
 Since the charm of his work before The DeadContinue reading “No promises”

 In honor of the release of Springsteen’s latest 4.5 star masterpiece Magic, here’s a little treat.
 One of the more interesting covers:

+(The film, that is.
+Ask me about cruising on your own time.)
 (1) Eric Henderson is right-on in admiring how the film’s raunch sticks a lubed finger up the arse of the resigned gentility of, say, Brokeback Mountain.
-Of course director William Friedkin believes that, as he smugly reminds us in one of the DVD featurerettes, he couldn’t make Cruising “in today’s climate.”
-For my generation the age demands domesticity, the hearth, and Rick Santorum’s death by splooge.
-We get the movies we deserve, and, alas, the moistness of BBM occludes mainstream acceptance of something randier.
-I’m tempted to embrace the suspicion that Friedkin is more “sensitive” to gay sex than Ang Lee; sudden casual sex is brutish and stupid.
+Of course director William Friedkin believes that, as he smugly reminds us in one of the DVDContinue reading “Notes on Cruising”

 Occasionally I remind myself that I was an English guy and fiction writer before a pop critic.
 With eMusic launching an audiobook section I’m hoping to write stuff like this more often.